 Since Chrome and Safari began to use border-radius property, you no longer have to use -webkit-border-radius anymore.
 So, for your rounded corners just add:

-Define complex box shadow declarations so you can tune up your website:
+Define complex box shadow declarations so you can tune up your website with CSS drop shadow effects:

 Nice gradients using CSS: